 If you take distance educaton courses in combination with on-campus classes (mixed enrollment) you must have your schedule set by the end of the on-campus drop/add period (the end of the first week of classes) to be able to receive all aid for which you are eligible.

 You must be enrolled at half-time (6 hours) to receive Stafford loan funding.
-You can complete a Stafford loan application on-line.

-You must be enrolled full-time (12+ hours) by the end of the first four weeks of the on-campus semester to receive funding from the O’Bannon Grant or 21st Century Scholarship Program.
+You must be enrolled full-time (12+ hours) by the end of the first four weeks of the on-campus semester to receive funding from the O’Bannon Grant or 21st Century Scholars Program.
 You must maintain full-time enrollment during the first four weeks of the semester or the award will be cancelled.

 If you are eligible for a Pell Grant and are enrolling in Distance Education classes only, you must register for all credit hours by the end of the on-campus drop-add week.
 If registering after the on-campus drop-add period, you must enroll in all courses on the same day for full Pell Grant eligibility.